grootjoot/grootjoot/README.md

 In future projects I think I will continue focusing on getting specific elements to be transformed in the way I want them to.
 I am still rusty in my ability to translate certain objects without them losing their formatting.
 Another focus I will have when working on future projects will be to measure values like scale, font size and font weight because I feel that there were some differences between the values I came up with and the original ones.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author